For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 It’s actually more worth your time (and money) to hire a Ipoh private tour as this comes complete with transport and a personal guide for one day or more days.

-Either customize the itinerary or just sit back and enjoy the pre-planned itinerary!
+Either customize the itinerary or just sit back and enjoy the suggestions from a local guide!

-Book a private tour from RayTheTour by sending them a message through WhatsApp or Facebook Messenger!
+Book a private tour from RayTheTour by sending them a message on WhatsApp!

 Conclusion